mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Cloud/CloudFunctions/index.md

 ---

 <div class="alert" role="alert">
-Note: Your files will not be synced automatically, you must manually load, store and link your hosts using the load and store commands from the menu.
+Note: Your files will not be synced automatically, you must manually load an store your hosts using the load and store commands from the menu.
 </div>